Food Safety (Online Learning) MSc, PgDip, PgCert, PgProfDev

 - Food Processing and Waste Management

-Students successfully completing Year 1 and 2 and exiting the programme will be awarded with a Postgraduate Diploma (PGDip) in Food Safety.
+If you successfully complete Year 1 and 2 and exit the programme, will be awarded with a Postgraduate Diploma (PGDip) in Food Safety.

 You will complete a final dissertation to gain the award of MSc.